 - Backpack: ULA Ohm – 36 oz

-I had planned to take my Hyperlite Junction backpack, but after loading it down with 25 pounds I did not find it as comfortable as my ULA Ohm.
+I had planned to take my Hyperlite Junction Backpack, but after loading it down with 25 pounds I did not find it as comfortable as my ULA Ohm.
 The Junction is a lighter backpack but it pulls across my chest.
+This is a personal preference and fit.
 I don’t have this problem with the ULA Ohm.

-Don’t get me wrong, the Hyperlite Junction is an awesome pack and by far the most durable for its weight, but as far as comfort, nothing touches my ULA backpacks, and dare I say it – the Osprey pack I used on the PCT and CDT.
-They are both heavier than the Junction but fit me like a glove, making the weight barely noticeable.
+Don’t get me wrong, the Hyperlite Junction is an awesome pack and by far the most durable for its weight, but as far as comfort, my ULA backpacks, are still the most comfortable.

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz